nattawut-t/configuration-manager/README.md

-# OriginCert Configuration Manager
+# OriginCert Web Application

-The Web Application for configuration management of OriginCert system.
+The Web Application for configuration, installation, and demonstration of OriginCert system.

 This project is comprised of technology listed below.